 It’s hard to tell how long your layover time is enough because of the airport and many unexpected events that may occur at airports.
-Flight delays, air traffic jam, overcrowded terminals and many more are common at airports.
-It’s better to have a slightly longer layover than a tight time, like 1.5 hours or so.
+Flight delays, air traffic jams, overcrowded terminals and many more are expected at airports.
+It’s better to have a slightly longer layover than a tight time, like 1.5 hours.
 The average layover time is between 2 and 3 hours.

-This is the most popular flight configuration that allows you to reach the transfer gate with no airport rush.
-It allows enough time for walking around, shopping, have a drink, get fresh and ready to board onto the connection flight.
+This most popular flight configuration allows you to reach the transfer gate with no airport rush.
+It allows enough time for walking around, shopping, having a drink, gets fresh and ready to board the connecting flight.

 Connecting Flight Procedure – What you need to check

-To make sure my layover is not too short, I book connecting flights with two or three-hour layover.
-This is because it’s too risky if a flight delay occurs, and it may lead to missing the connecting flight.
-However, if you fly with the same airline, connecting flights are guaranteed.
+To ensure the layover is not too short, I book connecting flights with two or three-hour layovers.
+This is because it’s too risky if a flight delay occurs and may lead to missing the connecting flight.
+However, connecting flights are guaranteed if you fly with the same airline.

 The only drawback is that time will be tight, and it would finally result in getting off one plane and boarding the next within a short time to rest.

-Being familiar with the connecting airport procedure is essential when you plan layover flights.
-If you know the airport well, it will allow you to quickly find your way to the airport and getting to the transfer gate.
+Knowing the connecting airport procedure is essential when you plan layover flights.
+If you know the airport well, it will allow you to find your way to the airport quickly and get to the transfer gate.
 If you don’t know the airport and are flying there for the first time, you will naturally need more time to move around.

 When to book connecting flights with a short layover

-For domestic flights, a short layover is usually 1-1.5 hour, as you will not have to go through security.
-International flights are tricky because of the reasons mentioned above.
-2 to 3 hours is a good time you should calculate.
+For domestic flights, a short layover is usually 1-1.5 hours, as you will not have to go through security.
+For the reasons mentioned above, for international flights 2 to 3 hours layover is a good time to calculate.

-But often flights come with 4-7 hours or even 10hours and longer time, in this case, you can choose to book your trip with an overnight layover at the airport.
+But often, flights come with 4-7 hours or even 10 hours and longer in this case.
+You can book your trip with an overnight layover at the airport.
 This is usually offered by the airline as a flight ticket package.

 When to book a flight with a long layover

-These tips are useful for handling connecting flights with long layovers.
+These tips help handle connecting flights with long layovers.

-- Up to 2-3 hours is the ideal time but often tricky to get because of many variables.
-First of all, flights with this configuration tend to get quickly booked out.
-Some airlines have flight configurations with long layovers for flights from the northern to the southern hemisphere.
+- Up to 2-3 hours is ideal but often tricky because of many variables.
+First, flights with this configuration tend to get quickly booked out.
+Some airlines have flights with long layovers for flights from the northern to the southern hemisphere.

 You can get 10% off for the purchase of this priority Pass.